 - The World is their playground, open-minded, culturally aware, curious and adventurous; they want to experience life to the fullest and share it with their friends worldwide.

-- Some ego is still at play, humorously, though, as a little boost in status by being the first to use this "cool" app.
-To attend the popular event would make the buzz or become viral.
-Makes me remember how first users of Uber would boast about the service, "classy ride for date nights."
+- Some ego is still at play, humorously, though, as a little boost in status by being the first to use this "cool" app, to attend the popular event, creating a buzz or becoming viral.
+Reminds me of how first Uber users would boast about the service, "classy ride for date nights."

 Wellness & Fitness is the New Luxury